schaferyan/wallpaper-changer/README.md

 3. Install the dependencies:

-`npm install serpapi dotenv wallpaper node-schedule image-downloader`
+`npm install serpapi dotenv wallpaper node-schedule image-downloader write-json-file`

 4. If you haven’t already signed up for a free Serpapi account go ahead and do that now by visiting https://serpapi.com/users/sign_up and completing the signup process.